kimruddock/pawelgrzybek.github.io/_posts/2017-10-31-top-picks-2017-october.md

 [https://youtu.be/_QeNLrkPvdI](https://youtu.be/_QeNLrkPvdI)

 Another free episode of Front End Center by Glen Maddern — next top explainer.
 Cache and CDNs networks is a todays subject.
-Can't thank to this dude enough for making this fantastic content!
+I can't thank this dude enough for making this fantastic content!

 - - -